staydecent/check-arg-types/README.md

 [![Build Status](https://travis-ci.org/staydecent/check-arg-types.svg?branch=master)](https://travis-ci.org/staydecent/check-arg-types)

 Pass in `arguments` and an array of the expected types (as string descriptions) and throw if they don't match.
+Simple to adopt and only ~320 bytes.

 ```javascript
 function test(a, b, c) {